dillonforrest/startup/about/index.md

 ---
 layout: page
-title: This blog is about my startup journey
+title: "I'm sharing my startup experiences and lessons"
 can-subscribe: true
 ---

 Hi, my name is <a href="http://www.dillonforrest.com/" target="_blank">Dillon</a>.
-This is my blog detailing the ups and downs of my first startup attempt.
+This is my blog detailing the ups and downs of my first startup attempt, as well as everything I learn along the way.

 In October 2014, I quit my job to start a company.
 I decided to also start a blog for other entrepreneurs, whether entrepreneurship is in their past, present, or future.